milogert/paint_case/README.md

 # TODO

-- [ ] I need to find a handle for the top somehow.
+- [x] I need to find a handle for the top somehow.
 - [ ] Figure out an LED solution.
 The lightbar is fine, but I feel I could do better than that, perhaps using some stray LEDs on a strip of wood.
 - [ ] Adhere metal to the bottom of some of the drawers.

-# Who did your cutting?
+# Who did the cutting?

 I currently live in Minnesota in the United States, so my goal was to find someone local.
 I found [Linnell Design](https://linnelldesign.com/) after a few tries.
 Mostly people either didn't cut wood (which was surprising to me), didn't respond at all, or stopped responding after I detailed my requirements.